+In a nutshell, the test gives an overview of blood sugar levels over the past 2-3 months.
+How does it work?
 The sugar that enters into your blood binds to a red protein (called hemoglobin) present in RBCs.
 These cells only live for 90 to 120 days (three to four months) after which they have to be replaced by a new pool of cells.
-Hence, the percentage of hemoglobin attached to the sugar—abbreviated as A1C—mirrors the diabetic control during the lifetime of the recently replaced red blood cell pool.
+Hence, the percentage of hemoglobin attached to the sugar mirrors the diabetes control during the lifetime of the recently replaced red blood cell pool.

 - Prediabetes: 5.7% to 6.4% (you have a higher risk of developing diabetes if your results fall in this range)